 Historically, these communities cooperated through trade and sharing land that was abundant relative to populations.
 Pastoralists would graze their animals on crop residue after harvests and follow migration paths away from farmland during planting seasons.
 The groups were complementary: pastoralists gained food for their animals and farmers gained animal manure/urine to replenish soil; farmers bought milk and meat from pastoralists and pastoralists bought grains and vegetables from farmers.
 There were tensions, but these were typically overcome by negotiation and violence seems to have been rare.
 The Middle Belt came to be known as Nigeria’s “food basket” due to the abundance of foodstuffs coming out of the region, like beef, dairy, yam, and cassava.

-In recent years, this relationship has been stressed by populations booms and climate change.
+In recent years, this relationship has been stressed by population booms and climate change.
 Nigeria’s population at independence in 1960 was about 50 million; Nigeria’s population in 2019 is estimated around 200 million.
 At the same time, the Sahara’s size expanded over 10%, decreasing land available for farming and grazing (Okpara et al. 2015; Thomas and Nigam 2018).
 As the number of farmers, pastoralists, and mouths to feed increased, the amount of land available to produce food declined.
 These factors also pushed pastoralists southward, towards farming communities with whom the pastoralists had no pre-existing relationship.
 Land scarcity and new migrants jeopardize traditional cooperative agreements that have managed farmer-pastoralist interactions for decades (Cotula et al. 2004; Kuusaana and Bukari 2015).
 Sharing land is easier when people are scarce and land is plentiful; it is not so easy when land is scarce and people are plentiful.

 Government policies exacerbated the issues caused by demographic and geographic changes.
 Land privatization encouraged farmers to plant crops that occupy land continuously, like orchards, and effectively nullified farmer-pastoralist land sharing agreements (Bassett 2009).
 Official cattle reserves for moving herds are rarely enforced by the government, leading farmers to plant crops in once-protected areas and further limiting pastoralists’ available grazing space.
 The “indigene versus settler” policy limits economic and political rights to certain ethnic groups in each state, often denying the “settler” pastoralists the ability to own land and run for political office (Network 2014).

 These stressors have sparked violent conflict between farmers and pastoralists in recent years (Ilo, Ier, and Adamolekun 2019).
 The most recent conflict escalation, beginning roughly in 2014, has caused 7,000 deaths (Harwood 2019) and displaced hundreds of thousands of people from their homes (Akinwotu 2018; Daniel 2018).
 The scale of economic damage is unknown, but farmer-pastoralist conflict before this escalation cost Nigeria $13 billion annually in lost economic productivity (McDougal et al. 2015).
 This violence has impeded food production, leading to an impending food crisis (Hailemariam 2018; Ilo, Ier, and Adamolekun 2019; Unah 2018).
 Compounding matters, state governments’ response to the conflict has been to enact anti-grazing laws.
-These laws spark more violence because many pastoralists reasonably viewed the law as biased against their way of life.
+These laws sparked more violence because many pastoralists reasonably viewed the law as biased against their way of life.
 In the state of Benue, the government mobilized state-sanctioned vigilante groups called “livestock guard” to enforce the law, but the livestock guard have sometimes sought out pastoralists, rather than guard farmland (Duru 2018).